Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/urp-universal-renderer.md

-# Forward Renderer
+# Universal Renderer

-This page describes the URP Forward Renderer settings.
+This page describes the URP Universal Renderer settings.

 The Forward Renderer in URP implements the forward rendering path.